stardomains3/oxproxion/README.md

 **🤖 Multi-Model Support**: Switch between different LLM bots and models.
 **💬 Chat Interface**: A clean and intuitive interface for conversing with AI models.
-**💾 Save & Load Chats**: Save your chat sessions and load them later to continue the conversation.
+**💾 Save & Load Chats**: Save your text chat sessions and load them later to continue the conversation.
 **📤📥 Import & Export**: Easily import and export your chat histories.
 **⚡ Streaming or Non-Streaming Responses**: You choose!
 **🖼️ Chat with Images**: With models that support it!
 **🖼️ Image Generation**: With models that support it!
 ✍️ System Message Customization: Create, edit, and manage a library of system messages to guide the AI's behavior and persona.
 🔗 OpenRouter Integration:
   • Tap icon in model list to open the OpenRouter models list in your browser.